DS4PS/ms-prog-eval-data-analytics/courses.md

 * Logistic Regression
 * Duration Analysis

-## Foundations of Data Science I: R Programming
+## CPP 526 Foundations of Data Science I: R Programming
 * Overview of the field of data driven management
 * Functions and arguments
 * Data structures